 From email to banking, our smartphones are the main hub of our online lives.
-No wonder that smartphones rival computers as common targets for online hackers.
+No wonder smartphones rival computers as common targets for online hackers.
 And despite the efforts of Google and Apple, mobile malware continues to land in official app stores – and these malicious apps are getting sneakier.

-6 Signs your phone may have been hacked
+What are the signs your phone may have been hacked

 1. Noticeable decrease in battery life